Is Magic Really Better Than Technology When It Comes To Communication?

-Abstract: An analysis of communication in both the wizard world and the muggle world.
+Abstract: An analysis of communication in both the wizarding world and the muggle world.

-Of coarse the simple answer for many who are posed with this question, “Is magic really better than technology?” is generally a definitive “Yes…” However I still feel that this is a very debatable question.
+Of course, the simple answer for many who are posed with this question, “Is magic really better than technology?” is generally a definitive “Yes…” However, I still feel that this is a very debatable question.
 Another good question would be which is more efficient?
-With magic you can flick your wand and you have a quill in your hand to write your letter, however in the muggle world, you of course would have to get up and retrieve it.
+With magic, you can flick your wand and you have a quill in your hand to write your letter, however in the muggle world, you, of course, would have to get up and retrieve it.
 The same point could be made for most kinds of communication.

 Another key mode of communication is seen in Goblet of Fire when Sirius contacts Harry through the fireplace.
-Once again I ask why is this simple way of communication not used instead of owls?
-Some simple explanations to this are that it might be an uncomfortable process – getting you head in there, you know – and that perhaps their are witches and wizards without a fireplace.
+Once again I ask: why is this simple way of communication not used instead of owls?
+Some simple explanations for this are that it might be an uncomfortable process – getting your head in there, you know – and that perhaps there are witches and wizards without a fireplace.
 Some other ways of communication that are less common are two-way mirrors, portraits, paper airplanes (seen in the Ministry of Magic), and Protean charms (as used by Dumbledore’s army on galleons).

-All the aforesaid forms of magical communication were used in the 1990’s when telephones, emailing, texting, and mail were all forms of muggle communication.
-However, technology today is very different than it was in the 90’s.
-That brings up another question – Have there been any magical communicational advances made since the 90’s?
-The only way to gain this information is by looking at the the epilogue chapter at the end of Deathly Hallows.
+All the aforesaid forms of magical communication were used in the 1990s when telephones, emailing, texting, and mail were all forms of muggle communication.
+However, technology today is very different from how it was in the ’90s.
+That brings up another question – Have there been any magical communicational advances made since the ’90s?
+The only way to gain this information is by looking at the epilogue chapter at the end of Deathly Hallows.
 The only information concerning communication in The Epilogue is that the children have owls and Ginny promised to write them letters.
-Clearly they still use owl post as a main source of communication.
+Clearly, they still use owl post as a main source of communication.